 - mechanical erosion of the material, or protective (or passive) oxide layer on its surface,

 Erosion wear is a process of progressive removal of material from a target surface due to repeated impacts of solid particles.
-The particles suspended in the flow of solid liquid mixture erode the wetted passes limiting the service life of equipment used for slurry transportation system.
-Each particle cuts or fractures a tiny amount of material (referred to as wear chips) from the surface.
-If this is repeated over a long period of time, a significant amount of material loss can result.
+The particles suspended in the flow of solid-liquid mixture erode the wetted passes limiting the service life of the equipment used for the slurry transportation system.
+Each particle cuts or fractures a tiny amount of material (known as wear chips) from the surface.
+If this is repeated over a long period, a significant amount of material loss can result.

-Erosive wear is common in pumps and impellers, fans, steam lines and nozzles, on the inside of sharp bends in tubes and pipes.
+Erosive wear is common in pumps, impellers, fans, steam lines, and nozzles inside sharp bends in tubes and pipes.
 Therefore, it is a widely encountered mechanism in industry and power engineering.
 Due to the nature of the conveying process, piping systems are prone to wear when abrasive particles have to be transported.

-Erosion wear is caused by the kinetic energy transferred to target surface by impinging solid particles.
-The rate of erosive wear is dependent upon a number of factors.
-The material characteristics of the particles, such as their shape, hardness, impact velocity and impingement angle are primary factors along with the properties of the surface being eroded.
-Material loss of target material is higher for higher kinetic energy of impinging particle.
+Erosion wear is caused by the kinetic energy transferred to the target surface by impinging solid particles.
+The rate of erosive wear is dependent upon many factors.
+The material characteristics of the particles, such as their shape, hardness, impact velocity, and impingement angle, are primary factors, along with the properties of the surface being eroded.
+A material loss of target material is higher for the higher kinetic energy of an impinging particle.
 So impact velocity largely affects the erosion wear of target material.
-The impingement angle is one of the most important factors and is widely recognized in literature.
+The impingement angle is one of the most important factors and is widely recognized in the literature.
 Sharp curves or bends tend to produce more erosion than gentle curves.

 Erosion wear can be classified into three categories:

 - Solid particle erosion.
-Solid particle erosion is the loss of material volume from target material due to continues impingement of solid particles present in the flowing fluid.
+Solid particle erosion is the loss of material volume from a target material due to continuous impingement of solid particles in the flowing fluid.

 - Liquid impact erosion.
-The continues striking of liquid jet on material surface cause liquid impact erosion.
+The continuous striking of liquid jet on the material surface causes liquid impact erosion.

 - Cavitations erosion.
-When the vapor or gas in a liquid forms cavities or bubbles that cause wear.
+The vapor or gas in a liquid forms cavities or bubbles that cause wear.

-In general, erosive wear resistance may be improved by increasing the hardness of the surface, by proper materials and proper design of the product.
-Some specific steps that can be taken to change flow conditions include: reducing fluid velocity, eliminating turbulence at misalignments and avoiding sharp bends.
+In general, erosive wear resistance may be improved by increasing the hardness of the surface, by proper materials, and by proper design of the product.
+Some specific steps that can be taken to change flow conditions include: reducing fluid velocity, eliminating turbulence at misalignments, and avoiding sharp bends.

 Surface Hardness and Wear Resistance